GeyserMC/GeyserWiki/_docs/geyser/geyser-api.md

 #### Where can I use the Geyser API?
 You could use the Geyser API in:
-- a plugin for Spigot/Paper, Velocity, Sponge, BungeeCord, etc.
+- A plugin for Paper/Spigot, Velocity, Waterfall/BungeeCord, etc.
-- a mod for Fabric/Forge
+- A mod for Fabric or Forge
-- a Geyser Extension
+- A Geyser Extension

 ### Accessing the Geyser API
 See [here](/geyser/using-geyser-or-floodgate-as-a-dependency) for how to include the Geyser API in your project.

 ### Documentation

-The Geyser API offers events to subscribe to, or information on whether a player is joining through Geyser, and gives you the ability to e.g. register custom items
+The Geyser API offers events to subscribe to, or information on whether a player is joining through Geyser, and gives you the ability to enhance what is possible with Geyser (i.e. register custom items).
 (soon, blocks and entities too).
 It can be used easily in Geyser Extensions, see [here](/other/extensions) for details on those.

-Quick overview:
+**Quick overview:**

 Note: To see full, detailed documentation, see the linked sources with javadocs.